-The name of theAustralorp Chickensis an abbreviation of Australian Black Orpington and was claimed by Mr W Cook to be the origin of the Orpington having gone to Australia and later returned as a more utility bird.
-The Australorp Chickens came back into Britain in 1921 and remain a very docile utility bird the main differences being a tighter / flatter feathering than the Orpingtons and a longer body shape.
+The Australorp Chickens came back into Britain in 1921 and remain a very docile utility bird, the main differences being a tighter / flatter feathering than the Orpingtons, as well as a longer body shape.

 The Australorp Chickens is a medium weight, active bird laying a tinted egg and is a valuable bird for those who like eggs without sacrificing too much value in meat quality.